 Three-Way Credit Card Reconciliations ARE Possible!

 Baystate Consulting’s Transaction Pro Importer (TPI) is a godsend for QuickBooks users, no matter which way you cut it.
 There are so many things that this utility enables and empowers you to do in QuickBooks.
 Recently, we figured out how we could leverage TPI to assist with reconciling our corporate cardholder accounts three-ways.
 What’s that, you say?
 A three-way recon?
 Yep, that’s right.
 THREE ways.
-Count ‘em:
+Count ‘em:1.
+Cardholder-to-expense report

 2. Expense report-to-bank